-There are unlikely to be any LSEs to Ouse Washes SPA associated with the Local Plan provided the revised consents ensure there is no deterioration in water quality.
+The HRA of the Northstowe Area Action Plan (AAP) concluded that there would be no Likely Significant Effects on the Ouse Washes SPA as a result of development in the AAP area.
+There are unlikely to be any LSEs to Ouse Washes SPA associated with the Local Plan either alone or in combination with other plans and projects provided the revised consents ensure there is no deterioration in water quality.